AfrifaEben7/v2x_testing_app/README.md

 Make sure you have the following dependencies installed:

 1. PyQt5
+2. pandas
-2. pandas, matplotlib
+3. matplotlib
-3. Esmini (Please refer to the [Esmini documentation](https://esmini.github.io) for installation instructions specific to your system.(Building recommended))
+4. Esmini (Please refer to the [Esmini documentation](https://esmini.github.io) for installation instructions specific to your system.(Building recommended))

 ## Setup